unturned-info/unturned-3-knowledgebase/docs/Server Hosting/ServerHosting.md

 ### Launch Commands

 Launch commands are setup in the Server > `Commands.dat` file.
-Each line should have one command.
+Each line should have only one command.

 Common useful commands are: